qo-proto/qh/docs/protocol-definition.md

 The QH Protocol is an application-level protocol for distributed information systems, inspired by HTTP/1.1.
 Its primary goal is to provide a much simpler and more compact alternative to HTTP for client-server communication, while retaining the core request/response paradigm.

 QH was designed to reduce the verbosity and complexity found in HTTP.
-It achieves this through a simplified message format, such as using ordered, value-only headers instead of key-value pairs.
+It achieves this through a simplified message format.
 This makes it suitable for environments where bandwidth is limited or parsing overhead needs to be minimized.

 While HTTP is a feature-rich protocol for hypermedia systems, QH focuses on providing a fundamental, extensible mechanism for resource exchange over a secure transport.